jholleran/calvingcamerareviews/_posts/2015-05-26-ip-wireless-directional-antenns.markdown

 ---
 layout: post
-heading:  "IP Directional Antennas"
+heading:  "Directional Antennas"
 subHeading:  "IP Wireless Directional Antennas"
 date:   2015-05-26 22:40:00
-bg-img: home-bg.jpg
+bg-img: ip-directional-antennas-bg.png
+text-color: gray
 description: |
   Building a Calving Camera System with a IP Directional Antenna for long distances between the Shed and the House.
-This article describes how to set Directional Antenna up and how to integrate them with IP Cameras.
+This article describes how to set a Directional Antenna up and how to integrate them with IP Cameras.

 categories: wireless
 ---